tomy0000000/tomy0000000/README.md

 - 💗 Love finely crafted software & products.
 - 🔭 Currently working on...
   - Explore the possibility of applying simplification and summarization on transformer-based Question Generation.
-  - Adding new feature for PyTorch Dockerfile.
+  - Studying architecture of various language models
-  - Writing RSS Feed Generator with Scrapy
+  - Writing RSS feed generator with Scrapy
 - 👋🏻 Feel free to reachout to me with badges above.

 <p align="center">